 Australia

-Production: Australia is the largest producer of iron ore in the world, accounting for about 37% of global production.
+Production: Australia is the world’s largest iron ore producer, accounting for about 37% of the global output.

 Key Regions: The Pilbara region in Western Australia is the most significant area for iron ore mining, with major companies like BHP, Rio Tinto, and Fortescue Metals Group operating large mines.